 Located off of Twin Lakes Road below/before Lower Twin, you can find many roads and trails leading to Robinson Creek.
 You can also take Buckeye Road off of Twin Lakes Road to fish Buckeye Creek.
 These fish are stocked frequently by DFW and also have some beautiful wild Browns and Brook Trout.

 Both the East and West Walker Rivers run just North of Bridgeport.
 You can access the West Walker by driving North on Highway 395 and the East Walker by driving out on Highway 182.
-East Walker has special regulations while West Walker is open for the normal fishing season and no special tackle restrictions.
+East Walker has special regulations while West Walker is open for the normal fishing season and has no special tackle restrictions.

 There is a reason why they call this area a fishermen's paradise.
-There are literally hundreds of lakes, streams and rivers to fish.
+There are literally hundreds of lakes, streams, and rivers to fish.
 Just South of Bridgeport is Virginia Lakes and North is Sonora Pass, along with many other alpine lakes.
-There are also a ton of back country lakes you can hike to and catch Brook Trout, Rainbows and even Golden Trout.
+There are also a ton of backcountry lakes you can hike to and catch Brook Trout, Rainbows, and even Golden Trout.

-4 mile hike one way - The trail head can be reached by parking at Mono Village Resort on Upper Twin Lake.
+4-mile hike one way - The trailhead can be reached by parking at Mono Village Resort on Upper Twin Lake.
 This lake is a beautiful hike and the lake has some great fishing.
 Once parked, hike up towards the meadow and stay to the right following the trail signs.

-5 mile loop hike - The trail head can be reached by parking at Mono Village Resort on Upper Twin Lake.
+5-mile loop hike - The trailhead can be reached by parking at Mono Village Resort on Upper Twin Lake.
 This lake is a beautiful hike and the lake has some great fishing.
 Once parked, take the bridge across the creek and follow the trails around to the right until you cross a walking bridge.
-After this, turn left and follow the switch backs.
+After this, turn left and follow the switchbacks.

 Highway 108 West, just North of Bridgeport, offers some amazing hikes to some beautiful lakes and waterfalls.
-Check out Secret Lake, Roosevelt Lake and Levitt Falls.
+Check out Secret Lake, Roosevelt Lake, and Levitt Falls.
 Photo by Sonora Pass Vacations.

-Virginia Lakes Trail offers amazing views, alpine lakes, waterfalls and good fishing.
-Just South of Bridgeport, take Virginia Lakes Road to the end of the road where there is a parking lot.
+Virginia Lakes Trail offers amazing views, alpine lakes, waterfalls, and good fishing.
+Just south of Bridgeport, take Virginia Lakes Road to the end of the road where there is a parking lot.

 The 100-acre lake offers solid fishing without the usual crowds.
-A mere 15 minute ride from Lee Vining can have you feeling like you’ve left most other anglers and hikers behind.
+A mere 15-minute ride from Lee Vining can have you feeling like you’ve left most other anglers and hikers behind.
 The man-made lake is long and rather skinny and offers a boat dock and lots of easy shore access.

 Mono Lake is South of Bridgeport on Highway 395.
 On the South Side of the beautiful Salt Lake, you can take the South Tufa Trail and see these amazing Tufa Towers.

-Located only 12 miles from the resort, you won't want to miss the chance to soak in one of the most beautiful hot springs with the most breath taking view.
+Located only 12 miles from the resort, you won't want to miss the chance to soak in one of the most beautiful hot springs with the most breathtaking view.
 Take Twin Lakes Road down to Bridgeport and turn Right at the Shell station / Hwy 395.
 Take this road just south of town.
 After you cross the bridge over Walker River, follow the road to the right.
 Look on your left side for Jack Sawyer Road.
 Turn left here and follow the dirt road up to the hot springs.

 Located 6 miles from the resort, Buckeye is by far one of the coolest settings for a natural hot spring.
 Offering many pools set right alongside Buckeye Creek, you will surely enjoy yourself.
-Please not this hot spring does require a bit of hiking to get down to.
-There are a couple trail options to get to the springs.
+Please note this hot spring does require a bit of hiking to get down to.
+There are a couple of trail options to get to the springs.
 Take Twin Lakes Road towards Bridgeport for 3 miles.
 Turn left at Buckeye Road.
 Follow this road for 3 miles.
 You will see a sign that says “Hot Springs” and points right.
 Follow this, park at the top of the hill and hike down the hill to the hot springs which are located next to the creek.

-Located 29 miles from the resort, Bodie is an original mining town from the late 1800’s.
+Located 29 miles from the resort, Bodie is an original mining town from the late 1800s.
 What’s left today stands in a state of “arrested decay” and is maintained by the California State Parks System, who took over the town in 1962 to make it a State Historic Park.
 Take Twin Lakes Road down to Bridgeport and turn Right at the Shell station/Highway 395.
 Take this road 13 miles south of town and turn left at the sign for Bodie.

 Located 40 miles from the resort, June Lake Loop makes a great day trip.
-Here you will find Grant Lake, Gull Lake, June Lake, Silver Lake and Rush Creek.
-Enjoy Fishing, Hiking, Dining, Boating and much more!
+Here you will find Grant Lake, Gull Lake, June Lake, Silver Lake, and Rush Creek.
+Enjoy Fishing, Hiking, Dining, Boating, and much more!

 The Mono County site offers a ton of info on

-visiting the area, things to do and more.
+visiting the area, things to do, and more.